opendatateam/udata/docs/geopf.md

 udata can synchronise GeoPackage (`.gpkg`) resources to the IGN [Géoplateforme](https://geoplateforme.fr/) entrepôt, making them available as vector tiles on [cartes.gouv.fr](https://cartes.gouv.fr), on demand from the frontend (cdata) and on behalf of the user who triggers it.

+Two independent flows, each triggered explicitly by a user, each running as its own Celery task:

+- **Push**: data.gouv.fr → Géoplateforme.
+Uploads a `.gpkg` resource and its metadata.
+- **Pull**: Géoplateforme → data.gouv.fr (the "reverse sync").
+Reads back the OGC services (offerings) a user configured on cartes.gouv.fr for a pushed dataset, and mirrors them as resources.

 ## Data model mapping

 | data.gouv.fr | Géoplateforme |